MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/00-intro.md

 1. [_R, RStudio_]({{ page.root }}/01-r-plotting), and [_R Markdown_]({{ page.root }}/05-r-markdown): a statistical analysis and data management program, a graphical interface to it, and a method for writing reproducible reports.
 We'll use it to manage data and make pretty plots!
-1. [_Git_]({{ page.root }}/03-intro-git-github): a program to help you keep track of changes to your programs over time.
-1. [_GitHub_]({{ page.root }}/03-intro-git-github/index.html#intro-to-github): a web application that makes sharing your programs and working on them with others much easier.
-It can also be used to generate a citable reference to your computer code.
 1. [_The Unix shell (command line)_]({{ page.root }}/02-unix-shell): A tool that is extremely useful for managing both data and program files and chaining together discrete steps in your workflow
 (automation).